vagifaliyev/SPH-Solver/README.md

 ## Functionality

-We realised forward Euler scheme to update the status of particles with fixed initial time stepping setting.
+Realised Forward Euler scheme to update the status of particles with fixed initial time stepping setting.

-We wrote stencil finding neighbour algorithm, but it cannot work properly.
+Wrote stencil finding neighbour algorithm, but it does not function properly, needs update.

-We wrote predictor corrector scheme to update the status of particles.
+Wrote predictor corrector scheme to update the status of particles.
 It is a second-order accurate scheme with fixed timestep.
 Dynamic timestep is not functionning for this scheme.

-The program is able to output results to files,.
-Also We implemented crest velocity tracking program in python.
+The program is able to output results to files, also implemented crest velocity tracking program in python.

 ## Boundary method

-When the fluid particles are going to hit the wall (boundary particles), we applied the push back method to deal with problem of leak.
+When the fluid particles are going to hit the wall (boundary particles), applied the push back method to deal with problem of leak.

-We firstly compute the updated the position of particles, then we check whether it will hit the wall.
-If the fluid particles hit the wall, we do not update the position for this update, namely we fix the portion of particles this process of update.
-Meanwhile, we change the corresponding direction of velocity, and add a lost rate of velocity to decrease the velocity.
+Firstly compute the updated the position of particles, then we check whether it will hit the wall.
+If the fluid particles hit the wall, do not update the position for this update, namely fix the portion of particles this process of update.
+Meanwhile, change the corresponding direction of velocity, and add a lost rate of velocity to decrease the velocity.
 For example, if the particle is going to hit the left boundary, we do not change the position of particle for this process of update.
-And we only change the horizontal velocity of particle to opposite direction (namely right), and we multiply the original horizontal velocity with a lost rate.
+And only change the horizontal velocity of particle to opposite direction (namely right), and multiply the original horizontal velocity with a lost rate.

 ## Parallel programming

-We applied OpenMP to accelerate the programming.
+Applied OpenMP to accelerate the programming.

 #### Serial

 Forward Euler:

-Dx = 0.5    ：46.3803 seconds
+* Dx = 0.5    ：46.3803 seconds

-Dx = 0.2	 :  450.164 seconds
+* Dx = 0.2	 :  450.164 seconds

 Because the serial code for running condition that dx equals to 0.1 is very slow, so we have not recorded the time